1871fotc/fotc/README.md

 To contribute you can:

 - [Join the conversation](https://github.com/Stephen-Gates/fotc/discussions) in the discussion forum
-- [Share content](https://github.com/Stephen-Gates/fotc/issues/new/choose) under a open license or contribute it to the public domain
+- [Share content](https://github.com/Stephen-Gates/fotc/issues/new/choose) under an open license or contribute it to the public domain
 - [Report an error](https://github.com/Stephen-Gates/fotc/issues), after checking that it's not [already reported][issues]
 - [Make a suggestion](https://github.com/Stephen-Gates/fotc/issues/new/choose)